alvin677/marsx/README.md

 # Scripting Guide

 It is recommended to have the Developer Console open when working in a project.
-There are multiple ways to open the console: CTRL + SHIFT + I, CTRL + SHIFT + J or by pressing |F12|
+There are multiple ways to open the console: `CTRL + SHIFT + I`, CTRL + SHIFT + J or by pressing |F12|

 Scope object:
 ```js